ng-Classic/ng-classic/aio/content/guide/typed-forms.md

 # Typed Forms

-As of Angular Classic14, reactive forms are strictly typed by default.
+As of Angular Classic 14, reactive forms are strictly typed by default.

 <a id="prerequisites"></a>

 ## Prerequisites

-As background for this guide, you should already be familiar with [Angular ClassicReactive Forms](guide/reactive-forms "Reactive Forms").
+As background for this guide, you should already be familiar with [Angular Classic Reactive Forms](guide/reactive-forms "Reactive Forms").

 <a id="intro"></a>